miyaichi/adstxt-manager/frontend/public/help/en/warnings.md

 ### Domain Mismatch

-**Description**: For a DIRECT relationship, the domain in your Ads.txt file doesn't match the domain listed for your publisher ID in the seller's sellers.json file.
+**Description**: The domain in the sellers.json file doesn't match with the OWNERDOMAIN, MANAGERDOMAIN, or the publisher domain in your Ads.txt file.

-**Recommendation**: For DIRECT relationships, the domain in your Ads.txt file should match the domain listed in the advertising system's sellers.json file for your publisher ID.
+**Recommendation**: For both DIRECT and RESELLER relationships, the domain in the advertising system's sellers.json file should match with either your OWNERDOMAIN, MANAGERDOMAIN, or the publisher domain.
+If you have OWNERDOMAIN or MANAGERDOMAIN variables in your Ads.txt file, they will be checked first.
 Verify the correct domain with the advertising system.

 ---